Internship with Amazon

-The HCB senior believes that “calculated risks are worth it” because they “allow you to broaden your skills and network, and may even help you determine your future career.”
+The HCB graduate believes that “calculated risks are worth it” because they “allow you to broaden your skills and network, and may even help you determine your future career.”

 Amazon, the e-commerce company with over 150 million Prime subscribers, not surprising since one in three Americans have a Prime membership.
 Whose app has 98 million users a month.
 Which generates $4,722 sales a second, $283,000 a minute and more than $17 million an hour.